Finding Solutions

 There are few crimes more reprehensible than sexual violence against children.
 Sex offender lists exist to make those who perpetrate such crimes visible to the public – parents have the right to know if any dangers to their children’s safety live nearby.
 Sex offender lists are crucial to public safety, but did you know there are many other far less serious offenses that could lead to your name winding up on one of these lists?

-Due to Megan’s Law, sex offender lists function to keep the public informed about potentially dangerous individuals and where they reside.
-It’s important to keep in mind that some of the people on these lists did not physically victimize anyone in any way – and some of the reasons these people are listed on sex offender registries might surprise you.
+Due to Megan’s Law, sex offender lists function to keep the public informed about potentially dangerous individuals.
+However, the legal definition of a sex offense has expanded significantly.
+It’s important to keep in mind that some of the people on these lists did not physically victimize anyone – and the reasons for their registration might surprise you.

 Public Urination